neuromatch/climate-course-content/projects/docs/project_guidance.md

 ---
 #### Logistics

-Presentations will take place right after the block of the preparation on W2D5 (AM for Time Zones 2 & 5, PM for Time zones 1, 3 & 4).
+Presentations will take place right after the block of the preparation on W2D5.

 You will present to other groups (3-5 groups per room).
 An email will be sent with the zoom room of one of the pods and all groups will meet there for one hour.
 There is a hard cutoff at the one hour mark, and it will be the Teaching Assistants’ responsibility to ensure everyone gets a turn to present.